ichifarm/ichi-oneToken/docs/version/v1/OneTokenV1Base.md

 ### `fromStrategy(address strategy, address token, uint256 amount)` (external)

 governance can transfer assets from the strategy to this vault
-     @dev funds are normally pushed from strategy.
-This is an alternative in case of an errant strategy.
-       Relies on allowance that is usually set to infinite when the strategy is assigned
      @param strategy receiving address must match the assigned strategy
      @param token ERC20 asset
      @param amount amount to draw from the strategy

-### `setStrategyAllowance(address token, uint256 amount)` (public)
+### `increaseStrategyAllowance(address token, uint256 amount)` (external)

-governance can set an allowance for a token strategy
+governance can manage an allowance for a token strategy
-     @dev computes the net allowance, new allowance - current holdings
+     @dev adjusts the remaining allowance for automated transfers executed by the controller
      @param token ERC20 asset
+     @param amount allowance increase

+### `decreaseStrategyAllowance(address token, uint256 amount)` (external)

+governance can manage an allowance for a token strategy
+     @dev adjusts the remaining allowance for automated transfers executed by the controller
+     @param token ERC20 asset
-     @param amount new allowance
+     @param amount allowance decrease